chewlabSB2/denovo_editors/README.md

 squeue #view the entire queue
 squeue -u your_username #replace 'your_username', you will be able to view the status of all jobs you have submitted
 ```
+When your submitted job is running, the status will change from "PD" to "R".
+Once the job completes, it will no longer show in queue and output files should be in the specified output directory.
+If the run fails, you will see ".err" and ".out" log files in the same directory in which you submitted the bash script.

+**Step 4: Prep for MPNN**

+**Step 5: running MPNN**

+**Step 6: Prep for Alphafold**

+**Step 7: Running Alphafold**

+**Step 8: extracting your results and output files**